shriyadh/RAW_SOCKET/README.md

 * Managed the advertised window as fit.
 * Implemented basic timeout functionality: if a packet is not ACKed within 1 minute, assume the packet is lost and retransmit it.
 * Able to receive out-of-order incoming packets and put them back into the correct order before delivering them to the higher-level,
-* HTTP handling code. ????????????
+* HTTP handling
-* Identifieddentify and discarded duplicate packets.
+* Identify and discarded duplicate packets.
 * Implemented a basic congestion window: start with cwnd=1, and increment the cwnd after each succesful ACK, up to a fixed maximum of 1000 (e.g. cwnd must be             <=1000 at all times).
 If program observes a packet drop or a timeout, reset the cwnd to 1.  <br><br>